 Based on the preceding argument, this study concludes that information and resources serve as bridges between mass media and homeschooling, enhancing the educational experience for homeschooling families.
-They enable access to educational content, enrich learning experiences, provide supplementary tools, foster global awareness, facilitate collaboration, and promote media literacy skills.
-By staying informed and utilizing these resources effectively, homeschooling can benefit from the interplay with mass media.
+They enable access to educational content, enrich learning experiences, provide supplementary tools, foster global awareness, facilitate collaboration, cater for diverse learning styles, and promote media literacy skills.
+By staying informed and utilizing these resources effectively, homeschooling can benefit immensely from the interplay with mass media.